 - How big a driveway do you have (want)?

 - Will the installation crew be starting from scratch?
-Or will they have to tear up an existing driveway first (assuming retrofitting is not possible)?
-This is a case where less is more, because you will pay less if the crew doesn't have to commit time and resources to removing an old driveway.
+Or will they have to tear up an existing driveway first either to get rid of it altogether (to change it to a material that can be retrofitted) or to retrofit it?
+This is a case where less is more, because you will pay less if the crew doesn't have to commit time and resources to removing all or part of an old driveway.

-Knowing that it is cheaper to start from scratch should give you an idea if you've considered having a heated driveway put in but have been concerned about the cost: namely, that if you will be needing a new driveway soon anyhow, this would be the time to pull the trigger on having a snow-melt system.
+Knowing that it is cheaper to start from scratch should give you an idea if you've considered having a heated driveway put in but have been concerned about the cost.
+If you will be needing a new driveway soon anyhow, this would be the time to pull the trigger on both projects: the new driveway and a snow-melting system.
 The incentive is clear: You will save money.

-We have had to deal in generalities so far in answering the question, simply because that is the nature of this sort of beast (it is always hard to give specifics that will hold up across time, geographical regions, and personal circumstances).
-But to give you a more specific idea of up-front cost, let's assume you will purchase a manual system.
-Systems regulated by manual control schemes usually cost "$10-$15/square foot," according to John Sweaney, design engineer at Watts Radiant.
-For example, if the total square footage of your driveway were 1000 feet, your up-front cost to have a snow-melt system installed under the whole driveway would be $10,000-$15,000.
+To give you a more specific idea of up-front cost, let's assume you will purchase a manual system.
+Systems regulated by manual control schemes usually cost "$10 to $15/square foot," according to John Sweaney, design engineer at Watts Radiant.
+For example, if the total square footage of your driveway were 1000 feet, your up-front cost to have a snow-melting system installed under the whole driveway would be $10,000 to $15,000.
 Again, though, that assumes that the installer can start from scratch.

 Sounds like a lot of money, doesn't it?
 And for homeowners in peak health, the potential benefits may seem hardly worth the cost.
-Those less capable of strenuous physical work and who are reasonably well off financially may have a different perspective, however, especially if their health does not permit them to do their own snow shoveling.
+Those less capable of strenuous physical work and who are reasonably well-off financially may have a different perspective, however, especially if a debilitating health issue does not permit them to do their own snow shoveling.

 Consider the worries that can plague such homeowners during a snowy winter.
-Yes, they pay a snowplow contractor to plow the driveway after a snowstorm.
+Yes, they can pay a snowplow contractor to plow the driveway after a snowstorm.
 But what happens when the contractor is unreliable?
-And even the best contractor may not necessarily be in business next year (meaning you must "break in" a new one all over again).
+And even the best contractor may not necessarily be in business next year (meaning you must break in a new one all over again).
 Then there is the issue of keeping essential areas outside the driveway clear of snow, such as walkways and porches.
 Sometimes you can find someone to shovel snow for you in these areas, but, again, such help is often temporary and not always reliable.
-If Johnny does not show up one day when he is supposed to in order to shovel, you could end up slipping and breaking a hip.
+If your hired hand does not show up one day as scheduled to shovel snow, you could end up slipping and breaking a hip.

-Here's the bottom line: That is a lot of headaches with which to deal.
+Here's the bottom line: That is a lot of headaches with which to deal, particularly when you have many other troubles on your plate.
 So as inconceivable as buying something so costly may be for some people, for others the up-front cost to build a heated driveway may be justified.
 This technology can offer great peace of mind for those who can afford it.

 The operating costs to run a heated driveway will vary greatly depending upon factors such as the severity of the winter.
+The colder your climate, the higher your operating costs are likely to be.
+Whether you install a hydronic system or an electric one, you will be using more energy to run the system in the Far North.
 Another factor is whether you choose to purchase a system with manual or automatic controls.
-But a typical snow-melting system in Buffalo, NY may cost about "$0.25-$.50/ square foot" to operate each year, while the same snow-melting system in Richmond, VA would likely cost "$.10-$.25/square foot," according to Sweaney.
+But, generalizing, we can say that a typical snow-melting system in Buffalo, NY may cost about "$0.25 to $.50/ square foot" to operate each year, while the same snow-melting system in Richmond, VA would likely cost "$.10 to $.25/square foot," according to Sweaney.

 A Cheaper Alternative: Heated Driveway Mats

-While the snow-melting concept has its appeal, the cost can be prohibitive.
-As we have seen, a full-fledged, built-in heated driveway system could easily cost $15,000 just to install, and it requires you to rip up your existing driveway (if you are retrofitting).
+While the concept of a built-in snow-melting system has its appeal, the cost can be prohibitive.
+A full-fledged heated driveway system could easily cost $15,000 just to install, and it requires you to rip up all or part of your existing driveway.
 Then there are the operating costs that follow.
 Add to these expenses any repair costs that you may incur, and it could be argued that this is a One Percenter's product.

 Enter an alternative for the rest of us: the heated driveway mat.
 With this product, you're not melting snow along your entire driveway.
 Instead, the action is more targeted.
 The idea behind a mat is to use it to melt snow only along those areas of your pavement where the tires of your car will be traveling.
 Think of it as a product that makes tracks through the snow so that your car can pass.
 The mat is tough enough for you to be able to drive your vehicle right on top of it, without damage.
 As a bonus, since a mat is portable, you take it with you when you move to another house.